Phalanstere/VisualTimeline/README.md

 ```html
 	npm install visual-timeline
 ```
-But soon there will be a conventional *.js libary added that works with a singe minified file.

-However, to get a decent display, there are tow style sheet files to be added:
+However, to get a decent display, there are two style sheet files to be added:

 ```html